kevinkovalchik/RawTools/README.md

 ### Notable news

 * The R Shiny application now has greater support for plot customisation.
 We have also added the ability to highlight points on QC plots.
 Lastly, we have added a new 'multi-plot' page where multiple scan matrix files can be input at once and plots for all files will be generated alongside one another in the same space.
-This version is already on the GitHub page, and will be hosted to the web in the coming days.
+The latest version is live on the web and available here.
 [2018-11-29]

 * We are sorting out some issues with the image file downloads not working.
 This issue is proving more difficult than initially anticipated, but we are still working on it.
 Note - if you [download](https://github.com/kevinkovalchik/RawTools/tree/master/documentation/manuscript/RawTools_RShiny_Application) the Shiny application and run it locally, the file downloads will work.
 [2018-11-21]